Kampung Jering: Origin and History

-It is believed that the Kampung's name is originated from the word "Jering", which is a type of vegetable found in peninsular Malaysia, known scientifically as Archidendron pauciflorum, but commonly known as dog fruit.
+It is believed that the Kampung's name is originated from the word "Jering", which is a type of vegetable found in peninsular Malaysia, known scientifically as Archidendron jiringa, but commonly known as dog fruit.

 Kampung Jering is the traditional site for the folk tale, "Kudin with the Warts".

 From 1821, after the Siamese invasion of Kedah, until 1909, Thailand controlled the village and its vicinity.
 When British diplomat Ernest Mason Satow served in the Diplomatic Service, representing the United Kingdom to Siam, he was one of the first Europeans to visit the border village, in April 1887.

 In 1909, the area became part of the Kedah Sultanate.
 The Japanese occupied the region from early-1942 through mid-1945.
 The area was returned at the end of World War II in September 1945 to British control, which became the Malayan Union, and the Federation of Malaya on 1 February 1948.